rpm-software-management/ci-dnf-stack/README.md

 ## Examples

-As of now the test suite contains two tests that work against the same repository, yet one fails and the other one succeeds.
+As of now the test suite contains two tests that work against the same repository, yet one fails and the other one succeeds. (hint: the second test installs TestB first, and the test fails because TestC is also installed)
-Let's take a look about the format and see why it fails: